-The Khorasani Turk are skillful crafters of jewelry, furs, dolls, and glassware.
+The Khorasani Turks are skillful crafters of jewelry, furs, dolls, and glassware.
 They also weave beautiful carpets, rugs, and cloth.
 Their Khorasani carpets are well known for their exquisite designs.

-The Khorasani Turk are virtually all Muslim, and their society is organized around traditional Muslim rules.
+The Khorasani Turks are virtually all Muslim, and their society is organized around traditional Muslim rules.
 The family, led by the father, is the major social unit.
-Although the Koran maintains the equality of women in Islamic society, the reality is that they are treated as second class citizens and have little or no political freedom.
+Although the Khorasani maintain the equality of women in Islamic society, the reality is that they are treated as second class citizens and have little or no political freedom.

-The Khorasani Turk are a forgotten people, living in a very remote corner of the world.
-They are currently without any Christian resources in their own language and are not being focused on by any missions agencies.
+The Khorasani Turks are a forgotten people, living in a very remote corner of the world.
+They are currently with only a few Christian resources in their own language.
 At the present time, there are no known Khorasani Turk believers.

 The Islamic Revolution of 1979 has made it very difficult to gain access to the people of Iran.
 However, with modern technology there may be some inroads possible through satellite television and radio.

-The Khorasani Turk are a people who urgently need to hear the glorious Gospel of Christ!
-They need faithful intercessors who will stand in the gap for them and daily call out their names to the Lord, asking Him to open their eyes to the Truth of the Gospel.
+The Khorasani Turks are a people who urgently need to hear the glorious Gospel of Christ!
+They need faithful intercessors who will stand in the gap and daily call out their names to the Lord, asking Him to open their eyes to the Truth of the Gospel.

-* Pray that God will open doors for Christian businessmen to share Christ with the Khorasani Turk.
+* Pray that God will open doors for Christian businessmen to share Christ with the Khorasani Turks.

 * Pray that laws in Iran which restrict the preaching of the Gospel will be changed.